Plan your journey

 The site hosts the medieval ruins of Thurnham Castle, which are easily explored.
 Within the park boundaries there are also traces of an Iron Age settlement, providing even more historical interest.
-Alongside this the site has some very unique sculptures to commemorate and remember our wonderful ash trees. #AshDieBack
+Alongside this the site has some very unique sculptures to commemorate and remember our wonderful ash trees.
+The ash sculptures were sadly felled by Storm Eunice in February 2022 and are still visible but no longer standing. #AshDieBack

 A Site of Nature Conservation Interest, over 20,000 trees have recently been planted here including oak, ash, silver birch, wild cherry and crab apple.
 Five hectares of land has also been seeded to create an area of open grassland.

 The improvements will in time create an important habitat for a variety of unusual flora and fauna, further boosting Kent’s natural heritage.